 Why We Like It

-- The free checked bag benefit for you and a companion can offset the card's annual fee with just one round-trip flight per year (publisher-formulated estimate).
+- The free checked bag benefit for you and a companion can offset the annual fee after just one round-trip flight (publisher-formulated estimate).

 Pros